tgeijten/zml/README.md

 }
 ```

-ZML can be made super-concise without changing any of parsing rules:
+When needed, ZML can be very space-efficient without changing any of parsing rules:
 ```
 example{name="A Name With Spaces" age=42 hierarchy{lucky[1 12 67] concise{x=10 y=20 z=30}}
 ```

-ZML has language-level support for *including or merging other files* at any place in the hierarchy:
+ZML has language-level support for *including or merging* other files at any place in the hierarchy:
 ```
 example {
   #include some_other_file.zml // values are inserted